 You decided to start your own business and become an entrepreneur.
-You’re setting yourself up and very quickly realise how much there is to learn for you to become successful.
+You’re setting yourself up and very quickly realize how much there is to learn for you to become successful.

 You know it won’t be easy and will require some real work for an extended period to get your business where you want it to be.
 And even then, things are changing all the time and your goals and ideas will too.

 The great thing about starting a business is that you are in charge and decide on the changes and direction you want to take.
 And I believe this is why most of us are entrepreneurs.

 Over the years, I learned many lessons while running businesses, so let me give you some pointers of what I learned to do and or not to do when starting.

 When you are entirely new to starting a business, you will find that you are constantly distracted by all the advice you get from everywhere.
 From friends, family, other business owners, the internet and the constant bombardment via Social Media.
 All of them might mean well, but it is still a huge drag, and as bigger the pile of advice as harder it is to find a line through all of this.

 However, if you decide to go it alone, you will need to become seriously analytical about your business.
 You also need to be ready for action, immediate action, no delay.

 It’s going to be like jumping into cold water, get straight out again and write down the temperature, the general feeling and the result of the jump.
 This is not for everyone, but if you can do that, your chances to succeed are very high.

 The most critical part will be your ability to act without knowing the outcome.
-This requires a lot of experimenting and analysing and a strong character and believe in yourself.
+This requires a lot of experimenting and analyzing and a strong character and believe in yourself.
 If you’re that type of person, you’re going to have real fun making it.